TallKite/linnstrument-firmware/README.md

 PER-SPLIT ROW OFFSETS: Setting the row offset for a split overrides the Global Settings row offset for that split only.
 Unless OFF, it ranges from -25 to +25, plus No Overlap which appears as NOVR.
 A No Overlap split can be used to launch audio or midi clips while you play normally in the other split.
 Accessed through the microLinn menu, see below.
 Guitar tunings are not supported, but are still available globally.

-OCTAVE TOGGLE: A new function for switches and footswitches, 8VE± flips back and forth between Octave Up and normal.
+OCTAVE TOGGLE, QUANTIZE TOGGLE: Two new functions for switches and footswitches.
+8VE± flips back and forth between Octave Up and normal.
 This lets you switch octaves while playing using only one footswitch, instead of two for Octave Up and Octave Down.
-Access it by long-pressing TAP TEMPO and swiping.
+QNT± toggles the Quantize option for the active split.
+Access them both by long-pressing TAP TEMPO and swiping.

 DRUM PAD MODE: The note lights become 14 3x3 mega-pads that play the 14 drum sounds from the sequencer.
 Accessed through the microLinn menu, see below.